ShanaBreland/react-salesforce-dug-oct-17/README.md

 We're importing the **react** and **react-dom** packages that will allow us to build React components, use its lifecycle methods, and mount our application into the page's DOM inside of an element that has `id="app"` (we'll see what this looks like later when we create our Visualforce page).

+Before we keep going, let's ensure that Webpack will bundle our app and drop it as `build/app.js`.
+Ensure that you are currently in the `start` folder, and run `webpack --watch` and check to see if `app.js` appears in the `build` directory.

 ### ... but you can skip ahead to the `finish` line too